Paganism Is On the Rise! Latest Statistics and Studies

 The PEW Institute tracts the religious composition of the USA.
 According to them in 2014 Wiccans composed 0.4% of the total population.
 This is roughly one to one and a half million persons.

 While this percentage looks small consider this.
-The same year smaller Christian denominations such as Presbyterian Church in America, Seventh-day Adventist, and Religious Society of Friends (Quakers) were about the same size.
+In the same year smaller Christian denominations such as the Presbyterian Church in America, Seventh-day Adventist, and Religious Society of Friends (Quakers) were about the same size.

 Druids preforming a ritual at Stonehenge.
 Photo by Sandy Raidy